fechan/JackJack/README.md

 Don't know where Kalimgrimmardrassil is?
 Now you don't have to waste time searching on Google where everything is and just add a waypoint directly there!

+## Download and install
+Check the [releases page](https://github.com/fechan/JackJack/releases) for the zip file.
+Unzip to a new folder called JackJack in your addons directory and enable JackJack in your in-game addons menu.

 ## Requirements
 This addon uses TomTom to add waypoints to the map. https://www.curseforge.com/wow/addons/tomtom